Tesla gave workers permission to stay home rather than risk getting covid-19. Then it sent termination notices.

 Tesla and Alameda County, home to Tesla’s Fremont factory, have so far declined to say how many cases have been reported at the plant, which employs about 10,000.

-Meanwhile, cases of the novel coronavirus are spiking in California.
-Alameda County, in particular, has been hard-hit, recording some of the highest case numbers among California counties — with more than 5,000 total by this week.
+Meanwhile, cases of the coronavirus are spiking in California.
+Alameda County, in particular, has been hit hard, recording some of the highest case numbers among California counties — with more than 5,000 total by this week.

 Tesla did not respond to a request for comment.
 Alameda County spokeswoman Neetu Balram said officials there were reviewing their policies to determine what type of outbreak-related information concerning Tesla could be released, given the public interest in the subject.